zarthur/CSCC-Android-Mobile-Applications-Notes/week_02/readme.md

 ![no text](images/no-text.png)

-Next, we'll update the controller layer, *QuizActivity*, to display questions and handle user interaction.
+Next, we can update the controller layer, *QuizActivity*, to display questions and handle user interaction.

+Let's add a *Question* array to store our questions and initialize it with three instances, once for each question.
+We can store this as a field.

 ## Activities